lzr2667192/TranslateService/README.md

 ```
 Step 4
 ------
-Use it to build your translate module.
-AIDL and implemention.
+Use it to build your translation module.
+AIDL and implemention etc...
 To see the details on [my blog][3].

 [1]: http://fanyi.youdao.com/openapi
 [2]: http://fanyi.youdao.com/openapi?path=data-mode